15 Top-Rated Things to Do in Fort Bragg, CA

 6. Fort Bragg Coastal Trail

 For a fun, free thing to do seven days a week, the Fort Bragg Coastal Trail tours miles of Mendocino County coastline via a paved pedestrian path.
-Stretching from Pomo Bluffs on the south side of the city to the northern end of MacKerricher State Park, this continuous pathway and collection of coastal trails is popular with walkers, strollers, and cyclists—and always delivers on great ocean views.
-One of the easiest trailheads to reach is located off Elm Street next to Glass Beach.
+Stretching from Pomo Bluffs on the south side of the city to the northern end of MacKerricher State Park, this continuous pathway and collection of coastal trails is popular with walkers, strollers, and cyclists.

 7. Jug Handle State Natural Reserve

-The Headland Trail includes the first seven stops on the Ecological Staircase Trail.
-Sprouting with small sitka spruce and grand firs growing sideways, the half-mile headlands loop overlooks the wide beach also encompassed by the park.
-For those interested in reaching the sand and dipping their toes in the ocean, a short trail from the parking lot leads to this postcard beach.
+For those interested in reaching the sand and dipping their toes in the ocean, a short trail from the parking lot leads to a postcard beach.
 Camping and lodging can be found at the neighboring Jug Handle Creek Farm & Nature Center.
+Other nearby state parks, like Van Damme and Russian Gulch, also have camping opportunities.

 Address: CA-1, Fort Bragg, California